wk1984/Ku_Model_V2/README.md

 Calculate Active Layer Thickness (ALT) and Temperature on the Top of Permafrost (TTOP)

-The code should be modified.
+The code (V1, March 29, 2016) has been modified to apply matrix calculation to improve effective;

 by Kang

-May 25, 2016
+June 1, 2016